-This is an alternative approach (i.e. restorative method) that promotes individual responsibility and community restoration.
+Restorative Justice is an alternative approach (i.e. restorative method) that promotes individual responsibility and community restoration.
 This process is designed to reach mutually beneficial solutions that foster repair, reconciliation, and the rebuilding of relationships.
 This process involves helping students to understand the harm they may have caused others and facilitates the development of empathy for those harmed by the behavior.
-During this process, the assigned SCO will schedule a meeting with the student.
-The purpose of the meeting, which may occur over a period of several meetings, is to:
+Restorative Justice process means the incident will be completed without a formal resolution, usually by agreement between the complainant and respondent (collectively, "parties") and the SCO.